-- To amend the Company's Amended and Restated Certificate of Incorporation to reduce the effirmativevet of holders of the Company's outstanding voting securities, voting as a single class, required to adopt, amend or repeal certain provisions of the Company's Amended and Restated Certificate of Incorporation from 66 2/3% to a majority. - To amend the Company's Amended and Sestated Certificate of incorporation so that the Company is no longer obligated to indemnify persons other than directors and officers; - To ratify the Company's appointment of PricewaterhouseCoopers LIP to serve as the Company's independent registered public accounting firm for the Company's fiscal year ending December 31, 2019; and - To approve, on an advisory basis, the compensation of the Company's named executive officers.
+- To ratify the Company's appointment of PricewaterhouseCoopers LLP to serve as the Company's independent registered public accounting firm for the Company's fiscal year ending December 31, 2020; and - To approve, on an advisory basis, the compensation of the Company's named executive officers.

-NOTE: In their discretion, the Proxies are authorized to vote upon such other business as may properly come before the Annual Meeting and any adjournments or postponements themo!
+NOTE: In their discretion, the Proxies are authorized to vote upon such other business as may properly come before the Annual Meeting and any adjournments or postponements thereof.